How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 Confidence in their numbers — and in who they were — pushed protesters to the streets to demand better governance and equal representation from a minority-led government.

 And it worked.
 Beginning in the fall of 2015, thousands of protesters — mostly young bachelors known as qeerroos in the Oromo language — organized boycotts and set up roadblocks, paralyzing commerce.
-Ethiopia is one of the fastest growing economies in the world — its GDP expanding at breakneck pace — but the instability led to a 20 percent decrease in foreign direct investment.
+Ethiopia is one of the fastest-growing economies in the world — its GDP expanding at breakneck pace — but the instability led to a 20 percent decrease in foreign direct investment.
 For a regime whose main promise was development, this was devastating.

 Eventually, the Amhara, the second-biggest ethnic group in the country, joined the protests.
 The government crumbled with the resignation in February of Prime Minister Hailemariam Desalegn.

 In August, Jawar returned to Ethiopia as a hero.
 He had last been there in 2008.
-The government of the new reformist Prime Minister Abiy Ahmed, an Oromo from the ruling coalition, dropped all terrorism charges against him and Jawar transformed from an outside agitator, an activist, to a political figure with huge influence over the new government.
+The government of new reformist Prime Minister Abiy Ahmed, an Oromo from the ruling coalition, dropped all terrorism charges against him, and Jawar transformed from an outside agitator, an activist, to a political figure with huge influence over the new government.

 Thousands of people lined the streets, celebrating his return.
 But across the country, perhaps emboldened by their unlikely victory, young Oromos clashed violently with members of other ethnic groups, and the violence displaced hundreds of thousands of people.